 Alkali metal peroxides are used to produce other peroxides, bleaching, preparing perborate and purification of air in small spaces.

-It is prepared by heating potassium with excess oxygen or passing ozone through potassium Hydroxide.
+It is prepared by heating potassium with excess oxygen or passing ozone through potassium hydroxide.
 It is an orange solid and paramagnetic.
-Superoxides of alkali metals are a powerful oxidizing agent due to the release of hydrogen peroxide and oxygen in aqueous solution.
+Superoxides of alkali metals are powerful oxidizing agents due to the release of hydrogen peroxide and oxygen in aqueous solution.

 2KO2 + 2 H2O → H2O2 + O2 + 2 KOH